| | |

 • Work back and forth on the circular needle as if working on straight needles.

-• When you see ‘work as established’ in the instructions, this means to continue in the current pattern stitch.
+• When you see ‘work as established’ in the instructions, you must continue in the current pattern stitch.

-• Work each colour in your given row count for your size.
+• Work each color in your given row count for your size.

-• You will have to count how many rows you are knitting in each colour, so you know when to change yarn colour – especially throughout the shaping.
+• You must count how many rows you knit in each color, so you know when to change yarn color – especially throughout the shaping.

 Measurements + Size